justin13601/AICancer/README.md

     Data Visualization - lungaca1123.png
 </p>

-The final interesting result from our model is that while the lung vs colon classification is nearly perfect, it only failed in classifying colon ACA as lung ACA.
-This is interesting as colon and lung cells look very different in general, but when looking at some samples, we see that images that do not have defined cell edges look very similar to each other.
+Although lung vs. colon classification is nearly perfect, our model failed on several occasions and classified colon ACA as lung ACA.
+Colon and lung cells look very different in general, but when looking at some samples, those that do not have defined cell edges look similar.
 As the converse isn’t true, there must be some features in colon ACA cells that resemble a lung cell.
-Overall, we see that lung ACA samples have a variety of features, some of which resemble those of other sub-types, which makes overall classification much more difficult.

 <p align="center"><img src="/meta_images/lungaca_vs_colonca.png" alt="Data Visualization - Lung ACA Sample vs. Colon ACA Sample.png
 "></p>